-This report presents a deep dive into local government spending on sanitation, sewage, and water, one of the seven Program areas asked about in our survey.
+This report presents a deep dive into local government spending on public safety, one of the seven program areas asked about in our survey.
+(Note: in our survey, the term "public safety" includes both police and fire departments.)

 As Figure 1 shows, a majority of local governments expect no change in spending (gray segment).
 However, a substantial number of local governments expect spending to either increase (blue segment) or decrease (orange segment).